Game Type: Modular Board, Zombies, Action Point Allowance System, Hand Management

-The Zombie Apocalypse has hit the world and a small amount of humans have survived inside a shopping mall.
+The Zombie Apocalypse has hit the world and a small amount have survived inside a shopping mall.
 The only way to escape is through the parking lot which is overrun with zombies.
 Zombie Terror is an asymmetrical game for two players in which one player controls the zombies and the other is leading the humans.
 Who can outsmart who?

 Obviously each player has separate objectives to win the game.